yext/chat-headless/README.md

-# chat-headless
+# chat-headless monorepo

-The headless library and framework-specific binding libraries for the Chat frontend.
+This monorepo contains the headless library and framework-specific binding libraries for the Chat frontend.

 ## What's inside?